Ecbatana: Description in the Chronicle of Nabonidus

-Polybius of Megalopolis description
+Polybius of Megalopolis's description

-In the 2nd Century BC, Polybius mentions writes about Ecbatana.
-He mentioned that the wealth and magnificence of its buildings make it stand out among all other cities.
+In the 2nd century BC, Polybius writes about Ecbatana.
+He mentions that the wealth and magnificence of its buildings make it stand out among all other cities.
 It has no walls but an artificial citadel with amazing fortifications.
 Underneath this is the palace which is about seven stories in circumference, and its magnificence shows the wealth of its founders.
 During his time, no parts of the woodwork were left exposed.
 There were silver or gold-plated rafters, compartments in the ceiling, and columns in the porticos and colonnades, and silver tiles were used throughout the structure.
-In the invasion by Alexander, most precious metals were stripped, while the remainder were stripped during Antigonus' and Seleucus' reigns.
+In the invasion by Alexander, most precious metals were stripped, while the remainder were stripped during Antigonus's and Seleucus's reigns.
 However, Antiochus found that the columns of the temple of Aene were still gilded and that several silver tiles were piled up around the temple along with some gold bricks (Polybius, 10.27).